 The settlement you receive from a personal injury case is yours and yours alone.
 You can use it to further your treatment and recovery from the incident.
 It is yours to use if you decide you want to buy a new car, buy a home, or go on vacation.
 There may be unpaid medical bills, liens, attorney fees, and litigation costs that must be reimbursed from a settlement or verdict.
 However, your attorney can help you to estimate these amounts and understand them while negotiating with the insurance carrier.
 This way you know how much to request in order to clear (or take home) after all these things are paid.

-Now that you know the basics about slip and fall occurrences and what they mean for you, contact a reputable attorney’s office if you’ve experienced a slip and fall and schedule a consultation.
-You might be pleased to find that your incident is eligible for compensation, and the attorney you contacted is willing to take your case.
+Now that you know the basics about slip and fall accidents and what they mean for you, request a free consultation with an experienced slip and fall attorney at JSK Law.
+You might be pleased to find that your incident is eligible for compensation.
 You may even have access to contingency representation, which means you will not have to pay for representation until you receive your settlement check.
-Start your journey now by calling an attorney ASAP.
+Start your journey now by contacting JSK Law.